I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxworkq/nf-rxworkq-rxposttoworkerthread.md

 <p>When an operation is going to be repeatedly dispatched, time is conserved by allocating in advance the WORK_QUEUE_ITEM structure as part of the data structure to be dispatched.
 In this case, use the <b>RxPostToWorkerThread</b> routine. </p>

 <p>For an infrequent operation, you can conserve space by dynamically allocating and freeing memory for the work queue item when it is needed.
-In this case, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554398">RxDispatchToWorkerThread</a> routine. </p>
+In this case, use the <a href="..\rxworkq\nf-rxworkq-rxdispatchtoworkerthread.md">RxDispatchToWorkerThread</a> routine. </p>

 <p>The <b>RxPostToWorkerThread</b> routine invokes a routine in the context of a worker thread.
 The memory for the WORK_QUEUE_ITEM structure must be allocated from non-paged pool memory by the calling routine. </p>

 <p>The current implementation of the <b>RxPostToWorkerThread </b>routine queues work onto the same processor from which the call originated. </p>

-<p>If the <b>RxPostToWorkerThread </b>routine fails on a debug build, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557368">_RxLog</a> routine is called with details of the error.
-If the <b>RxPostToWorkerThread </b>routine fails and WMI is enabled in the kernel, details of the error will be logged with WMI.</p>

-<p>There are two common cases of dispatching operations to worker threads.
-The trade-off between the following two dispatching operations is time versus space (memory usage):</p>

-<p>When an operation is going to be repeatedly dispatched, time is conserved by allocating in advance the WORK_QUEUE_ITEM structure as part of the data structure to be dispatched.
-In this case, use the <b>RxPostToWorkerThread</b> routine. </p>

-<p>For an infrequent operation, you can conserve space by dynamically allocating and freeing memory for the work queue item when it is needed.
-In this case, use the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554398">RxDispatchToWorkerThread</a> routine. </p>

-<p>The <b>RxPostToWorkerThread</b> routine invokes a routine in the context of a worker thread.
-The memory for the WORK_QUEUE_ITEM structure must be allocated from non-paged pool memory by the calling routine. </p>

-<p>The current implementation of the <b>RxPostToWorkerThread </b>routine queues work onto the same processor from which the call originated. </p>

-<p>If the <b>RxPostToWorkerThread </b>routine fails on a debug build, the <a href="https://msdn.microsoft.com/library/windows/hardware/ff557368">_RxLog</a> routine is called with details of the error.
+<p>If the <b>RxPostToWorkerThread </b>routine fails on a debug build, the <a href="..\rxlog\nf-rxlog--rxlog.md">_RxLog</a> routine is called with details of the error.
 If the <b>RxPostToWorkerThread </b>routine fails and WMI is enabled in the kernel, details of the error will be logged with WMI.</p>

 ## -requirements
 <table>